apellicerep/intro/index.md

 <img src="fullstackRestApipng2.png" alt="test"
 	title="test" width="550" height="550" />

-This is my last project(10th) done during my training as a developer in the Teechdegree Fullstack Javascript.
+This is my last project(10th) that I've done during my training as a developer in the Teechdegree Fullstack Javascript.

 In this Project I've used React to create a client for my existing school database REST API (the one that I created in previous project).
 The full stack application will provide a way for users to administer a school database containing information about courses: users can interact with the database by retrieving a list of courses, viewing detail for a specific course, as well as creating, updating and deleting courses in the database.